Whitis History, Family Crest & Coats of Arms

 In the United States, the name Whitis is the 13,878th most popular surname with an estimated 2,487 people with that name.

 Some of the Whitis family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Whitis family to the New World and Oceana
+Migration of the Whitis family

 Such hard times forced many to leave their homeland in search of opportunity across the Atlantic.
 Many of these families settled along the east coast of North America in communities that would become the backbones of the young nations of the United States and Canada.
 The ancestors of many of these families have rediscovered their roots in the 20th century through the establishment of Clan societies and other patriotic Scottish organizations.
 Among them: William Whistons settled in Virginia in 1670; Nathanial, James, and Charles Whiston, all settled in Philadelphia, Pennsylvania between 1820 and 1874.

 - ^ Mills, A.D., Dictionary of English Place-Names.
 Oxford: Oxford University Press, 1991.
 Print.
 (ISBN 0-19-869156-4)